weihungchin/git-playground/README.md

 # git-playground

-- Rebasing - checkout topic-1 branch
-- Rebasing with conflict - checkout topic-2 branch
+## Exercise
-- Squashing, reordering commit - checkout topic-3 branch
+- To practice, checkout each branch below, example `git checkout topic-1`

+There are some steps/hints on each branch on what to do.

+- topic-1, for rebasing
+- topic-2, for rebasing with conflicts
+- topic-3, for squashing commits